-BEST DOCUMENTARY SHORT - 2020 RAW SCIENCE Film Festival.
+BEST DOCUMENTARY SHORT - RAW SCIENCE Film Festival, Los Angeles

-NOMINEE - BEST DOCUMENTARY SHORT - AFIN Intl.
-Film Festival
+NOMINEE - BEST DOC SHORT - AFIN Intl.
+Film Festival, Australia

 FINALIST - USA Film Festival